meetdomaine/Kit/documentation/content/settings/theme-name.md

 }
 ```

-If you want to simplify the function, you can add it to the specific environment config:
+If you want to override default functionality but simplify the function, you can add it to the specific environment config:

 ```js
 module.exports = {